Department of Labor Logo United States Department of Labor

 Tapers

-Overall employment of drywall installers, ceiling tile installers, and tapers is projected to show little or no change from 2022 to 2032.
+Overall employment of drywall installers, ceiling tile installers, and tapers is projected to grow 3 percent from 2023 to 2033, about as fast as the average for all occupations.

-Despite limited employment growth, about 9,000 openings for drywall installers, ceiling tile installers, and tapers are projected each year, on average, over the decade.
-Most of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.
+About 9,800 openings for drywall installers, ceiling tile installers, and tapers are projected each year, on average, over the decade.
+Many of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.

 Employment